raminkhatami/nobleedingtr/README.md

 ```txt
 @helloWorld=
 hello world

 ```

 inside `default.locale` file.

 ---

-You can then easily grab the content of `default.locale` file and translate it to any other language you want and save it as the code for language  inside  the locale directory (i.e jp.locale, de.locale, fa.locale).

-to use the localized version of the file you should set `tr._locale = "language_code"` . just remember the lanuage code must match the name of the localized locale file inside locales directory:
+remember the lanuage code you set on `tr._locale` variable, must match the name of the localized file inside locales directory:

 ```javascript
 //for example